uber/piranha/POLYGLOT_README.md

 ### Rules

-Individual edits are represented as rules in Polyglot Piranha, where each rule represents matches and replaces a specific code snippet.
+Individual edits are represented as rules in Polyglot Piranha, where each rule matches and replaces a specific code snippet.
 A program in PolyglotPiranha should contain at least one rule with the following properties:
 - `query`: A query to find the code pattern to refactor
 - `replace_node`: The captured node in the query that will be replaced.